Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?

 \subsection{Runtime Comparison}

-We compare their runtime on different datasets and models and exhibit the result for a logistic regression trained on MNIST and a larger model ResNet-18 on CIFAR-10 in Figure~\ref{fig:runtime}.
-We can see that $K$NN Shapley outperforms the rest of baselines by several orders of magnitude for large training data size and large model size.
+First, we compare the runtime between the $K$NN-Shapley approach and other baselines.
+Fig.~\ref{fig:runtime} corresponds to ResNet-18~\cite{he2016deep} on CIFAR-10~\cite{cifar10}, implemented on a machine with 1.80 GHz and 32 GB memory.
+We can see that $K$NN-Shapley (using pre-trained MobileNet~\cite{howard2017mobilenets} embedding) outperforms other approaches by several orders of magnitude for large training data size and large model size.